Last Updated on August 7, 2022 by Max

 High estrogen levels in men are associated with various health issues such as gynecomastia (large male breasts), blood clots, stroke, and prostate cancer.

-On the other hand, at the level of the brain, estrogen can inhibit the hypothalamus-pituitary axis the same way as the feedback mechanism of T regulation works.
+On the other hand, at the level of the brain, estrogen can inhibit the hypothalamus-pituitary axis in the same way as the feedback mechanism of T regulation works.
 As a result, the pituitary stops producing follicle-stimulating and luteinizing hormones, thus dropping the level of blood T and causing erectile dysfunction.

 Aromatase maintains a high level of estrogen in the prostate.